-Members undertake extensive work in hearings under domestic arbitration rules (including ACICA, CIArb, IAMA rules) and are also experienced in appearing in matters in the LCIA and in international matters governed by ICC rules (including ad-hoc arbitrations and matters where the seat of the arbitration is outside Australia).
+Members undertake extensive work in hearings under domestic arbitration rules (including ACICA, CIArb, IAMA rules) and are also experienced in appearing in international arbitrations including matters in the LCIA, matters governed by ICC rules and in ad-hoc arbitrations in UNCITRAL model law jurisdictions.

 Significant recent matters in which members have acted include:

 - A cross-jurisdictional dispute concerning the construction of a pipeline involving a claim for over $100 million

 - A three month arbitration between a principal and contractor in relation to the construction of one of the largest infrastructure projects in Queensland (3 members acted).

 - A large scale dispute over user fees for one of Australia’s largest export coal ports (3 members acted).
 The dispute was ultimately compromised.